-Whereas a conspecific dear enemy effect has been explored in diverse animal taxa (Temeles, 1994; Stoddard, 1996), a conspecific dear enemy effect is rarely investigated.
-If two species compete for common resources and occupy adjacent habitat for extended time periods, and if one or both of the species produces complex acoustic signals that facilitate individual discrimination, then a dear enemy effect is likely to be present; it would benefit animals to discriminate heterospecific rivals that pose an imminent threat (e.g. a strange heterospecific rival prospecting for territories) from heterospecific rivals that already possess an established adjacent territory.
+Whereas conspecific dear enemy effects have been explored in diverse animal taxa (Temeles, 1994; Stoddard, 1996), heterospecific dear enemy effects are rarely investigated.
+If two species compete for common resources and occupy adjacent habitat for extended time periods, and if one or both of the species produces complex acoustic signals that facilitate individual discrimination, then dear enemy effects are likely to be present; it would benefit animals to discriminate heterospecific rivals that pose an imminent threat (e.g. a strange heterospecific rival prospecting for territories) from heterospecific rivals that already possess an established adjacent territory.
 Nevertheless, in our investigation we failed to detect a heterospecific dear enemy effect in rufous-and-white wrens.
-We have often observed physical aggressive interactions between these two species over a decade of studying the ecology of wrens at this study site, and therefore we are confident that these two species are ecological competitors.
+We have often observed physical aggressive interactions between these two species are ecological competitors.
 These species may only engage in aggressive encounters when one animal forays beyond established territory boundaries, which may account for the lack of heterospecific dear enemy effect in our data.
-Alternatively, both vocal and visual cues may be important for rufous-and-white wrens to recognize a banded wren competitor; the presentation of visual models would help to understand inter-specific recognition signals and aggressive signals in this system.
+Alternatively, both vocal and visual cues may be important for Rufous-and-white Wrens to recognize a Banded Wren competitor; the presentation of visual models would help to understand inter-specific recognition signals and aggressive signals in this system.

-In conclusion, this study of the dear enemy effect provides important insight into the evolution of territoriality, since it identifies specific social and ecological factors that can mediate or escalate aggressive behaviour during territorial encounters.
-In our study, we showed that territorial rufous-and-white wrens discriminate between conspecific and heterospecific rivals, but do not discriminate between neighbouring and nonneighbouring rivals.
-Although we failed to detect it in rufous-and-white wrens, we suggest that our experimental design will be useful for future investigations of a heterospecific dear enemy effect.
-We recommend that future experiments should begin with paired presentations of heterospecific stimuli versus control stimuli, to first confirm that subjects respond aggressively to heterospecific playback before the neighbour and nonneighbour stimuli are presented.
+In conclusion, the study of dear enemy effects provides important insight into the evolution of territoriality, since it identifies specific social and ecological factors that can mediate or escalate aggressive behaviour during territorial encounters.
+In our study, we showed that territorial rufous-and-white wrens discriminate between conspecific and heterospecific rivals, but do not discriminate between neighbouring and non-neighbouring rivals.
+Although we failed to detect them in rufous-and-white wrens, we suggest that our experimental design will be useful for future investigations of heterospecific dear enemy effects.
+We recommend that future experiments should begin with paired presentations of heterospecific stimuli versus control stimuli, to first confirm that subjects respond aggressively to heterospecific playback before the neighbour and non-neighbour stimuli are presented.

-Acknowledgements We thank the staff of Sector Santa

-Rosa of the Guanacaste Conservation Area for logistical support, particularly R. Blanco.
+Acknowledgements We thank the staff of Sector Santa Rosa of the Guanacaste Conservation Area for logistical support, particularly R. Blanco.
 We thank P. Bitton for advice and assistance in the field.
 We thank three anonymous referees for helpful feedback.
 This research was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) through an Undergraduate Summer Research Award to MMB, a Postdoctoral Fellowship to DRW, and a Discovery Grant and Research Tools and Equipment Grants to DJM.
-Further support was provided by Frank M. Chapman Memorial Fund Awards from the American Museum of Natural History to BAG and KAK; from a Student Research Award from the American Ornithologists' Union, a Student Research Award from the Animal Behaviour Society, and a Paul A. Stewart Award from the Wilson Ornithological Society's to KAK; and from the Canada Foundation for Innovation, the Government of Ontario, and the University of Windsor to DJM
+Further support was provided by Frank M. Chapman Memorial Fund Awards from the American Museum of Natural History to BAG and KAK; from a Student Research Award from the American Ornithologists' Union, a Student Research Award from the Animal Behaviour Society, and a Paul A. Stewart Award from the Wilson Ornithological Society's to KAK; and from the Canada Foundation for Innovation, the Government of Ontario, and the University of Windsor to DJM.